timmandz/timmandz.github.io/index.md

 We then normalize all data using the mean and standard deviation of the training set.
 In the future, it might be worthwhile to use rolling averages for this normalization process; however, in the interest of simplicity we use a simple average.

-We then preprocess our training set into a format suitable for training by splitting it into windows of consecutive samples from the data.
-We have two tunable parameters: LOOK_BACK, which is the size of the window used for creating the training_set, and the LOOK_FORWARD, which is the size of the window for the labels.
+We then preprocess our training set into a format suitable for training.
+Since we want our models to take historical stock prices as input, and predict future stock prices as output, we have to use the same format during training: From our training set we create two sets, inputs (x) and labels (y).
+Each sample in our inputs consists of a window of consecutive samples from the data.
+The size of the window is a tunable parameter (INPUT_WIDTH), and defines how many consecutive days our models will use to make each prediction.
+Each sample in our labels set is also a window of consecutive sample from the data, where the window is of size LABEL_WIDTH, which defines how many days the model will predict for each prediction.
+Finally we also have parameter OFFSET which defines how many days into the future the predictions should be from the input.
+For simplicity we always used OFFSET=1.

-For example, to make a single predicition one day into the future (LOOK_FORWARD=1), given six days of history (LOOK_BACKWARD=6), we would need a window like this:
+For example, to make a single predicition (LABEL_WIDTH=1) one day (OFFSET=1) into the future, given six days of history (INPUT_WIDTH=6), we would need a window like this:

 ![window example explanation](raw_window_1d.png)

-To manage a window, we create a class called WindowGenerator that can handle the indexes and offsets of a window, split windows into feature and label pairs, plot the content of the resulting windows, and efficiently generate batches of these windows from the training, evaluation, and test data.
+Note also that a single pair (input_0, labels_0) overlaps

 ## Experiments/evaluation